11.7: Parkinson’s Disease

 There is no cure for Parkinson’s disease, and treatment is focused on easing symptoms.
 One of the most commonly prescribed drugs for Parkinson’s is L-DOPA, which is a chemical that is converted into dopamine by neurons in the brain.
 This conversion increases the overall level of dopamine neurotransmission and can help compensate for the loss of dopaminergic neurons in the substantia nigra.
 Other drugs work by inhibiting the enzyme that breaks down dopamine.
 L-DOPA can have side effects such as headache, dizziness, psychosis, delusions, and even an increased risk of pathological gambling.
 Additionally, the effectiveness of L-DOPA typically declines after a few years and many symptoms become “dopa-resistant.”

 Parkinson’s disease can also be treated with non-pharmacological methods.
 For example, walking difficulties in Parkinson’s have been effectively treated with music or metronome cues (Hove et al., 2012).
-Dancing is also an effective technique for treating motor as well as cognitive and emotional symptoms of Parkinson’s (Earhart, 2009).
+Dancing is also an effective technique for treating motor, cognitive, and emotional symptoms of Parkinson’s (Earhart, 2009).

 An exciting and invasive tool for treating and relieving symptoms of Parkinson’s disease is Deep Brain Stimulation (DBS).
 DBS requires neurosurgery and a medical device called a neurostimulator that sends electrical impulses through wire electrodes implanted in the brain (Figure 14).
-For movement disorders, electrodes target brain structures important for motor control.
+For movement disorders, electrodes target brain structures involved in motor control.
 Rigidity, tremor, and dopamine-induced dyskinesia (uncontrolled involuntary movement) in people with PD are treated with stimulation in basal-ganglia-system structures, including the subthalamic nucleus (STN) or the internal segment of the globus pallidus (GPi).
-DBS to part of the thalamus (the ventral intermediate nucleus of the thalamus or VIM) is used to treat symptoms in PD (NINDS, n.d.).
+DBS to part of the thalamus is used to treat symptoms in PD (NINDS, n.d.).
 PD is treated by applying high-frequency (> 100 Hz) stimulation to the target site.
 The patient can typically control the stimulation; turning on the current often results in an almost immediate decrease in symptoms such as tremor, and turning stimulation off leads to a quick return of symptoms.
 Many videos on the internet demonstrate the sudden and dramatic effects of DBS.

 Text Attribution: